Ornias1993/server/README.md

 Open Bitwarden is a project dedicated to make Bitwarden true Open Source and Free software.
 Without arbitrairy licence restrictions that have no legal backing due to the AGPL licence.

+By creating a custom project, we are able to utilise the same deployment process as Bitwarden uses.
+This way anyone (even without thorough development knowhow) should be able to run this without licences.

-While doing this we try and limit the scope of any changes made, to guarantee quality.
+While doing this we try and limit the scope of any changes made, to guarantee code quality and compatibility.
 Any fixed found/made will be send upstream and issues (outside of licencing) should also be send there.

 -------------------